-If you have a central backup system then the indicators on the supply unit should be visually checked every day.
+Emergency lighting testing requirements say that, if you have a central backup system, the indicators on the supply unit should be visually checked every day.

 You should also have an annual test for the ‘full rated duration’ of your emergency lights (for example, three hours).
 Your emergency lights must still be working at the end of this test.
 If anything isn’t working it will need to be repaired as soon as possible by a qualified person.

 If you’re in a new building then your emergency lighting will have been installed according to Part L Building Regulations and the minimum British Standard (BS 5266-1: 2016).

 For older buildings the emergency lighting might have been fitted long after it was built so it’s a good idea to confirm it meets current requirements by arranging and inspection with a qualified professional.